The Darkest Death: A Director's Tale of Success, Setbacks, and Future Plans

 2023-2024.
 Oya Obinidodo.
 All rights reserved.

 The unexpected removal of The Darkest Death from Kunaki's DVD offerings stemmed from the platform's policy of automatically deleting products after 180 days without sales.
 Oya Obinidodo, unaware of this policy, discovered the deletion only after the fact.
 While this initially presented a setback, it ultimately led to a strategic decision.
 The film remains available on Blu-ray, a format Oya Obinidodo herself doesn't even own a player for!
 Recognizing the superior quality of Blu-ray compared to DVD, she opted not to re-release the DVD version and decided to just leave the film on Blu Ray.
-The film also continues to be available for purchase on Vimeo On Demand for $7.99.

 This decision reflects a larger trend in the film industry, where high-definition formats are increasingly preferred.
 Furthermore, the decision underscores the complexities independent filmmakers face in navigating the ever-changing digital distribution landscape.
-The Darkest Death, a compelling narrative exploring the harsh realities of life on the streets as a lone prostitute, remains unavailable for free viewing, reflecting Oya Obinidodo's commitment to her artistic vision and its monetization.

 FAQ